RITlug/tigeros-backgrounds/README.md

 # TigerOS Backgrounds

-This repository hosts default wallpaper settings.
+This repository hosts default wallpaper and lockscreen settings.